weisermichael/civiform/cloud/deploys/dev_azure/README.md

 We need to copy the details from a previous working setup in login radius once we set up the certs so look back at the staging one to fill out.

-## Source and run
+## Run
-After that you can start the setup by running:
+After that you can start the setup by running and following the instructions:

 ```
-source cloud/deploys/dev_azure/civiform_config.sh
-cloud/shared/bin/setup
+cloud/deploys/dev_azure/bin/setup
 ```

-You will need to complete the setup process as if onboarding a new civic entity.

 # Local Docker Build to Remote Azure Deploy
 If you want to do local onto terraform we build/tag/deploy the docker image